letmebefree/zonetradingmanual/auto-trading-parameters.md

 # Auto-trading Parameters

-The following parameters are only applicable when the EA is in auto-trading mode
+The following parameters are applicable only when the EA is in auto-trading mode

 **Timeframe for placing trades:**

-Only zones from the selected time frame will be used to create orders as price approaches for a retest.
+Only zones from this time frame will be eligible for creating new limit orders when retested

-**Target type for orders + Target Value:**
+**Target type for orders:**

-The value selected determines now initial trade targets are calculated by the EA.
-However, once the initial target has been calculated, it may be modified by some of the subsequent parameters.

-The target Value works in conjunction with some of the target type, or maybe ignored if not applicable.
+This determines how an initial trade target is calculated by the EA at the time of placing the order, making use of the following parameter "Target type value".
+The following is a list of possible values for this parameter.

 TARGET\_NONE